 Curious about these themes, and inspired by the positive response to stories from families in Minnesota—homebase for CaringBridge and founder Sona Mehring—as well as Wisconsin, Georgia, North Carolina and Virginia, we decided to continue exploring the topic of healing.
 The goal: To help more people see that healing is possible, and valuable, regardless of health outcome.

-This time, we visited CaringBridge users in Texas.
+In 2018, we visited CaringBridge users in Texas.
 While Alaska has more square miles, and California has more people, it was Jenny and Sean Carter, CaringBridge authors since 2005, when Sean was injured as a passenger in a drunk-driving crash, who said, “Y’all need to come to Texas.”
 So we did.

 It was an honor to be invited into the home of the Carters, and five other families whose kids have beaten the odds to survive: baby Davis with eye cancer; toddler Jaxson fighting neuroblastoma; Kaden who arrived in the world with a rare birth defect; Deacon born with half a heart; and Ava, mowed down in her front yard at 18 months by a drunk driver.